-- Met four (4) times during the year, during which the Committee reviewed and discussed with management and the independent auditors the Company's interim and annual financial statements for 2023; at each of such meetings, the Committee met in executive session with the Company's Vice President of Internal Audit, independent auditors, General Counsel, CFO, and CEO. - Discussed with the independent auditors all matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board and the SEC. - Received the written disclosures and letters from the independent auditors required by applicable requirements of the Public Company Accounting Oversight Board, regarding the independent auditors' communications with the Audit Committee concerning independence, and discussed with the independent auditors the independent auditors' independence. - Based on the review and discussions referred to in the first three bullets above, the Committee recommended to the Board that the Company's audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2023. - Reviewed and discussed reports from the Company's internal audit department and reports from the Company's legal and compliance department. - Discussed with management and the independent auditors the quality of the Company's internal controls. - Review the Company's significant financial, business, and other risk exposures and the steps management has taken to prevent, detect, and monitor such exposures as part of the ERM function. - Reviewed and approved all related person transactions, if any. - Self-evaluated the effectiveness of the Committee. - Evaluated the effectiveness of the Company's internal audit function. - Inquired of management, including its internal auditor, and the Company's independent auditors regarding significant risks or exposures, including those related to fraudulent activities, facing the Company; assessed the steps management has taken or proposes to take to minimize such risks to the Company; and reviewed compliance with such steps. - Reviewed and approved the 2023 audit and non-audit services and related fees provided by the independent auditors, PricewaterhouseCoopers LLP ("PwC").
-The non-audit services approved by the Audit Committee were also reviewed to ensure compatibility with maintaining the auditor's independence. - In February 2023, the Committee selected PwC to be reappointed as independent auditors for the calendar year 2023.
+- Met four (4) times during the year, during which the Committee reviewed and discussed with management and the independent auditors the Company's interim and annual financial statements for 2022; at each of such meetings, the Committee met in executive session with the Company's Vice President of Internal Audit, independent auditors, General Counsel, CFO, and CEO. - Discussed with the independent auditors all matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board and the SEC. - Received the written disclosures and letters from the independent auditors required by applicable requirements of the Public Company Accounting Oversight Board, regarding the independent auditors' communications with the Audit Committee concerning independence, and discussed with the independent auditors the independent auditors' independence. - Based on the review and discussions referred to in the first three bullets above, the Committee recommended to the Board that the Company's audited financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022. - Reviewed and discussed reports from the Company's internal audit department and reports from the Company's legal department. - Discussed with management and the independent auditors the quality of the Company's internal controls. - Reviewed and approved all related person transactions, if any. - Self-evaluated the effectiveness of the Committee. - Evaluated the effectiveness of the Company's internal audit function. - Inquired of management, including its internal auditor, and the Company's independent auditors regarding significant risks or exposures, including those related to fraudulent activities, facing the Company; assessed the steps management has taken or proposes to take to minimize such risks to the Company; and reviewed compliance with such steps. - Reviewed and approved the 2022 audit and non-audit services and related fees provided by the independent auditors, PricewaterhouseCoopers LLP ("PwC").
+The non-audit services approved by the Audit Committee were also reviewed to ensure compatibility with maintaining the auditor's independence. - In February 2022, the Committee selected PwC to be reappointed as independent auditors for the calendar year 2022.